Karen Gasper

 • Clore, G. L., Gasper, K., & Garvin, E. (2001).
 Affect as information.
 In J. P. Forgas, (Ed.).
 Handbook of Affect and Social Cognition (pp. 121- 144).
 Mahwah.
 NJ: Erlbaum.

 • Clore, G. L., Wyer, R. S., Dienes, B., Gasper, K., Gohm, C., & Isbell, L. (2001).
 Affective feelings as feedback: Some cognitive consequences.
-In Martin, L. L. & Clore, G. L. (Eds.), Theories of Mood and Cognition: A User’s Guide (pp. 27-62).
+In L. L. Martin and G. L. Clore (Eds.), Theories of Mood and Cognition: A User’s Guide (pp. 27-62).
 Mahwah, NJ: Lawrence Erlbaum Associates.